a5221985/tutorials/Embedded_Systems/mastering_microcontroller_with_embedded_driver_development.md

 				*pRccCfgrReg &= ~(0x3 << 21); // clear 21 and 22 bit positions

 				// 2.
 Configure PA8 to AF0 mode to behave as MCO1 signal
+				// a.
+Enable the peripheral clock for GPIOA peripheral uint32_t *pR

+				uint32_t *p

 				for (;;);
 			}